bhargavaman/GodotRetro/README.md

 Unfortnetly, some shaders arent 100% perfect.

- - Some shaders may not work in the web export, please check the used shader's header inside code for more information!
+ - Some shaders may not work in the web export, please check each used shader's code header for more information!